hello-robot/stretch_tutorials/stretch_body/tutorial_stretch_chat.md

         print("List of movements not found in the response.") return []
 ```
-Going into the method of extraction, we are going to look for the action list that the API will print, to do this we need to search for the square brackets, if this starts and ends with these brackets this is the list we are looking for and then proceed to split it and make a new formated list, if the model didn't found the list of movements it will return an empty list.
+Going into the method of extraction, our goal is to identify the action list printed by the API.
+To achieve this, we search for square brackets.
+If the content is enclosed within these brackets at both the start and end, we recognize this as the desired list.
+Subsequently, we proceed to split and create a newly formatted list.
+If the model fails to locate the list of movements, it returns an empty list.

 ```python
 def execute_robot_motions(final_motion_list):